Glossary of Aviation Terms | Standard Rate Turn

-A standard rate turn is a turn in which an airplane completes a 360 degree turn in 2 minutes.
-This is done by have a turn of 3 degrees per second.
-If the airplane is moving faster then 250 knots then a standard rate turn is 1.5 degrees per second or a 360-degree turn in 4 minutes.
+A standard rate turn is a turn in which an airplane completes a 360-degree turn in 2 minutes.
+This is done by a turn of 3 degrees per second.
+If the airplane is moving faster than 250 knots, then a standard rate of turn is 1.5 degrees per second, or a 360-degree turn in 4 minutes.
 Every airplane must be able to complete a standard rate turn in order to be certified.

 True airspeed is directly related to a standard rate turn.
-If you are traveling at a faster speed then you are going to need a steeper bank in order to accomplish the 3-degree per second requirement.
-To accomplish a standard rate turn pilots use either a turn coordinator or a turn and bank indicator.
-There is a marking on the instrument that points to standard rate and allows the pilot some ease when flying in instrument conditions and there is a clock so the pilot can time himself to make sure his turn is on point.
-On lighter aircraft there is a 2-minute turn indicator so assist the pilots.
-To figure out the amount of bank needed in order to accomplish a standard rate turn we have the equation:
+If you are traveling at a faster speed, then you are going to need a steeper bank in order to accomplish the 3-degree per second requirement.
+To accomplish a standard rate turn, pilots use either a turn coordinator or a turn and bank indicator.
+There is a marking on the instrument that points to the standard rate and allows the pilot some ease when flying in instrument conditions, and there is a clock, so the pilot can time himself to make sure his turn is on point.
+On lighter aircraft, there is a 2-minute turn indicator to assist the pilots.
+To figure out the amount of bank needed in order to accomplish a standard rate turn, we have the equation:

 where: TAS = true airspeed

-Standard rate turns are used as commonality in almost all instrument procedures and when pilots go to be instrument certified they must be able to perform a standard rate turn for the check pilot.
+Standard rate turns are used as a commonality in almost all instrument procedures, and when pilots go to be instrument-certified, they must be able to perform a standard rate turn for the check pilot.
 Holding, intercepting, tracking, approaches, departures, and vectors are all accomplished using standard rate turns.